 herbs, and supplements on a regular basis.
 Some of these therapies

 may interfere with other medications prescribed by the

-as food supplements and they are marketed as such," says Crist.
+products as food supplements and they are marketed as such," says

-"Most herbal products or remedies are sold in various forms such as
+Crist.
+"Most herbal products or remedies are sold in various forms

 capsules.
 It is important to purchase high-quality products from a